maxpou/maxpou.fr/_posts/2016-05-25-vagrant-symfony-windows.md

 ```

-Tadaaaa!
-Some hundred milliseconds ♥ (I also add some SQL request to MySQL... just for fun).
+And... tadaaaa!
+It took Some hundred milliseconds ♥ (I also add some SQL request to MySQL... just for fun).

 ![step 3]({{ site.url }}/images/articles/vagrant-windows/3.png)